 Messer Americas is constantly investigating the strategic possibilities of digitization and developing a framework concept for information services to enable the companies to grow continuously.
-Essential aspects that are examined as part of this concept are business applications, technical infrastructure, Internet security and system management and organization.
-Within the company applications and the technical infrastructure, applications such as SAP S/4HANA or GOLD Suite are promoted, cloud-based services are increasingly used and the efficiency in the areas of business processing, automation and data management is examined.
+Essential aspects that are examined as part of this concept are business applications, technical infrastructure and Internet security.
+Within the entire technology landscape package applications such as SAP are promoted, cloud-based services are increasingly used and the efficiency in the areas of business processing, automation and data management is examined.
 Internet security is an integral part of risk management, while protecting sensitive data is the top priority.
-Our employees therefore receiving ongoing awareness training for these issues.
-Management and organization are responsible for increasing efficiency within information services while at the same time ensuring excellent service.
+It is for this reason that Messer Americas employees receive ongoing training on a large range of security and data protection topics.
+Management is responsible for increasing efficiency within information services, providing technologies which support the business strategy, while at the same time ensuring excellent service.